chrisdhaan/CDYelpFusionKit/README.md

                          completion: @escaping (CDYelpReviewsResponse?) -> Void)
 ```

-The Reviews API has a `locale` parameter which allows for query results to be returned based off forty-two types of language and country codes.
-Refer to the [Search API](#search-api) for information regarding using the `locale` parameter.
+The reviews endpoint has a `locale` parameter which allows for query results to be returned based off forty-two types of language and country codes.
+Refer to the [search endpoint](#search-endpoint) for information regarding using the `locale` parameter.

-The following lines of code show an example query to the Yelp Fusion Business API.
+The following lines of code show an example query to the reviews endpoint.

 ```swift
 yelpAPIClient.fetchReviews(forBusinessId: "north-india-restaurant-san-francisco",
                            locale: nil) { (reviews) in

   if let response = response,
       let reviews = response.reviews,
       reviews.count > 0 {